What you need to know about closing your Microsoft account

 Once you’ve taken care of your subscriptions and balances, follow these steps.

-From a PC, go to accounts.live.com and sign in to your Microsoft account using the email address and password associated with the account.
+Go to accounts.live.com and sign in to your Microsoft account.
+Use the email address and password associated with the account to do this.

-Click or tap Security and Password.
-Verify that you’re the account holder by receiving and entering a security code.
+Click or tap Security and privacy.
+You may need to verify that you’re the account holder by receiving and entering a security code.

-Click Mark account for closure to confirm that you understand that you will lose access to all sites, services, and data associated with your Microsoft account.
+Click Mark account for closure.
+This confirms you understand that you will lose access to all sites, services, and data associated with your Microsoft account in 60 days.

 Changed your mind about closing your Microsoft account?